jbeleno/workflow-hunt-web/README.md

 We perform semantic annotations of workflows following the code below.
 First, we iterate over the ontologies available in the system.
 Second, we iterate over the terms of each ontology (also known as ontology classes).
 Third, we iterate over the workflows available in the system.
 Fourth, we verify if the ontology term is contained in the workflow metadata using exact string comparison if so, then we perform a semantic annotation using that ontology term and the workflow.
 Fifth, we verify if the synonym of the ontology term is contained in the workflow metadata if so, then we perform a semantic annotation using the ontology term associated with the synonym and the workflow.

-Semantic annotations use the format (s, p, o, c), where s is the subject of annotation (workflow), o is the object of annotation (a term in a domain ontology), p is the predicate (the relationship between s and p), and c is the context (provenance information) [1].
+A semantic annotation is a tuple (s, p, o, c), where s is the subject of annotation (workflow), o is the object of annotation (a term in a domain ontology), p is the predicate (the relationship between s and p), and c is the context (provenance information) [1].

 ```
 def semantic_annotation()